serokell/Haskell-componentm/componentm/README.md

 > An utility library to build multiple components (config, db, cache, logging,
 > etc.) of an application in a traceable, reliable and efficient fashion

+## Serokell purposes on this repo

+The following teams use this repository:
+* Disciplina team (master branch).

 ## Table Of Contents

 * [Installation](#installation)